uribo/sudachir/README.md

 install.packages("sudachir")
 ```

-and also, the developmment version from GitHub
+and also, the developmment version from GitHub.

 ``` r
 if (!requireNamespace("remotes"))